Anonymous-techP/TipAD/README.md

 ## Reproducing the Main Results

 We ran the experiments reported in the paper on an Apple M3 (8-core CPU), 24GB RAM, CPU only, no GPU (see Appendix B).
-All computation is deterministic, so the scores you get will match the paper on any machine, only the runtime changes with hardware.

 | step | what it does |
 |---|---|